-The Reinforcements (1) are made of composite material.
-If the Reinforcement Panel or any component that makes contact with the reinforcement is replaced it will need to be re-secured.
+If a composite roof rail reinforcement (1, 2 and 3) or any component that makes contact with the composite reinforcement is replaced it will need to be re-secured.
 Composite Reinforcements absolutely must be reinstalled.
-Re-secure the Composite Reinforcements by applying a 13mm (0.5in) bead of structural adhesive, coating all accessible sides.
-Recommended structural adhesives are Mopar #05083855AA, Fusor 112B, 3M 08116 or equivalent.
+Replace the new or re-used, composite roof rail reinforcement with structural adhesive during the repair process.
+Approved structural adhesives include Fusor 112B and 3M 08116.